 Understanding Sadaqah in Islam

 Giving Sadaqah is not something that is done for the reward but with the intention to provide or make someone’s day or life better in some way.
-It is not tied solely to monetary contributions and giving your time and resources is also gratefully received.
-You will often hear of both Sadaqah and Sadaqah Jariyah, which are slightly different from each other.
+It is not tied solely to monetary contributions, and giving your time and resources is also gratefully received.
+You will often hear of both Sadaqah and Sadaqah Jariyah (or even types of Sadaqah e Jariyah), which are slightly different from each other.

-Outside of Sadaqah and Sadaqah Jariyah are 17 common acts that you can include in your day-to-day routine that are considered acts of Sadaqah and will provide a reward in this life and the Hereafter.
+Outside of Sadaqah and the various types of Sadaqah Jariyah, there are 17 common acts that you can include in your day-to-day routine that are considered acts of Sadaqah and will provide a reward in this life and the Hereafter.

-- Giving time – Making time to spend with your parents or sparing the time to spend with your wife or husband\
+- Giving time – Making time to spend with your parents or sparing time to spend with your wife or husband.

 - Tarbiyyah for children – Raising your children in the eyes of Allah (SWT) to be kind, well-mannered and compassionate for those around them